dehezhang2/Notes/3103/CS3103_Operating_System.md

 * OS Concerns: What design and management issues are raised by the existence of concurrency?

   * keep track of various processes
-  * allocate and de-allocate resources for each active process; multiple processes want access to the same resource
+  * allocate and de-allocate resources for each active process; multiple processes want to access to the same resource
   * protect the data and physical resources of each process against interference by other processes
   * **ensure that a process and its output must be independent of the speed at which its execution is carried out relative to the speed of other concurrent processes**